Bernard Berrian: Professional career

-2004 NFL Combine

-Chicago Bears (2004-2007)
+Chicago Bears

-The Chicago Bears selected Berrian with the 78th pick in the 3rd round of the 2004 NFL Draft.
+The Chicago Bears selected Berrian with the 78th pick in the third round of the 2004 NFL draft.

 Berrian spent a majority of his early years with the Bears as a back-up wide receiver and return specialist.
 His playtime increased during the 2005 Chicago Bears season, but an injury kept him sidelined for a portion of the season.
 Berrian returned to play during the Bears' NFC Divisional game against the Carolina Panthers, but eventually he was forced to leave after sustaining an injury.

 During the early half of the 2006 Chicago Bears season, Berrian emerged as one of the Bears's most productive receivers and sharpest deep-threat weapons.
 On November 5, 2006, Berrian suffered an injury to his ribs during a game against the Miami Dolphins.
 According to Berrian, he sustained the injury after hitting the ground during the very first play of the game.
 Berrian returned from the injury after missing only one game, but struggled at times.
 His surrogate, Mark Bradley, momentarily became the Bears' deep threat.
 Berrian finished the regular season as the Bears' second leading wide receiver, only a few catches behind team leader Muhsin Muhammad.

 During the 2006 playoffs, in the divisional round game against the Seattle Seahawks, Berrian caught five passes for 105 yards, including a 68-yard touchdown pass.
-The Chicago Bears went on to win 27-24 in overtime.
+The Chicago Bears went on to win 27–24 in overtime.
 In the NFC championship game against the New Orleans Saints, Berrian led the Bears with five receptions for 85 yards.
 He also made a clutch, 33-yard diving touchdown reception behind a jumping Fred Thomas, giving the Bears an eleven-point lead, which contributed to their 39–14 victory.
 Well after the season's conclusion, the catch was named one of the Bears' top ten plays in 2006.
 Berrian played in Super Bowl XLI against the Indianapolis Colts, where he caught four passes for 38 yards.
 Berrian was in the last year of his contract and the Bears chose not to put a franchise tag on him.
 The Bears had to wait until the Free Agency period on February 29, 2008, for Berrian to become an unrestricted free agent and negotiate a new contract.